The Emergency Connectivity Fund and OETC

 How do schools and libraries apply?

-The initial ECF application filing window will open on June 29 and close on August 13.
+The second ECF application filing window will open on September 28 and close on October 13.
 During the application filing window, applicants can submit requests for funding to purchase eligible equipment and services between July 1, 2021 and June 30, 2022.